Erickadikah/Traffic-Watch/README.md

 ## Description

-This is a simple traffic watch app that allows users to view traffic alerts alert for traffic in the area.
+This is a simple traffic watch app that allows users to view traffic alerts for traffic in the area.

 ## Table of Contents